 When planning to renovate the bathroom, consider the size of the current window.
 If it is small, or poorly located, replacing it with a larger, airier window will help with the circulation of fresh air to dry and cleanse the whole room.
 Fitting an extractor fan is a really effective way of avoiding damp and its problems.
 The fan extracts steam and moisture as it is formed by running hot water in the bath or shower; this keeps the room steam-free and prevents condensation and moisture damage.

+One of your main goals for renovating might be to get rid of the damp.
 These best ways to avoid bathroom damp will cut down on your cleaning time, save you money and provide a healthier bathroom atmosphere for the whole family.